The ultimate countries

 Review your mistakes

-Pay attention to which countries you consistently miss.
-These are often smaller nations or ones with unfamiliar names.
-Give them extra attention.
+Pay attention to the countries you keep missing — usually smaller nations or unfamiliar names.
+Give those the extra attention they need.

-Select a game mode (Classic, Speed, Learning, or Regional) and pick your difficulty level from 1-10.
+Pick a game mode — Classic, Speed, Learning or Regional — and choose a difficulty level from 1 to 10.

 A country name appears at the top.
-Click or tap the correct country on the interactive world map.
+Tap the correct country on the interactive world map, or switch to type mode and type its name.

-See your score, accuracy percentage, and completion time.
-Try to beat your personal best!
+See your score, accuracy and completion time, review what you missed, then play again to beat your personal best.

 How many countries are there in the world?

 There are 195 countries recognized by the United Nations.
 This includes 193 UN member states plus 2 permanent observer states: Vatican City (Holy See) and Palestine.
-Some sources count differently depending on whether they include Taiwan, Kosovo, or other disputed territories.
-Our quiz includes all 195 UN-recognized nations at the highest difficulty level.
+Our countries of the world quiz includes all 195 UN-recognized nations at the highest difficulty level.

 Is this countries of the world quiz free?